WeblateOrg/weblate/docs/admin/upgrade.rst

 ---------------------

 As Weblate was originally written as replacement from Pootle, it is supported to migrate user accounts from Pootle.
-You can dump the users from Poootle and import them using :djadmin:`importusers`.
+You can dump the users from Pootle and import them using :djadmin:`importusers`.